 Toileting and bathroom policies should be developed and communicated to both the parents and the teen buddies.
 Along the same lines, policies and environments should be created so that teens are never alone with their assigned child except when transitioning from one environment to another and in plain view (such as a frequently traveled and public hallway).
 Briarwood keeps a Special Connections home base room open during all programming.
 This room is always staffed with at least one adult so that a teen and their buddy are never alone without an adult nearby.

 Equip teens through training

 Like this post or any of its content?
-See Rules for Repost.
+See my blog entry Rules for Repost.